oleksandrhavryush/project-servlet/README.md

 # Tic-Tac-Toe Game

-This repository contains a simple implementation of the classic Tic-Tac-Toe game in Java.
-The game utilizes Java Servlets for the backend and JSP for the frontend, allowing two players to take turns placing their respective signs (X or O) on a 3x3 grid.
+This project is a web-based implementation of the classic Tic-Tac-Toe game using Java Servlets and JSP.
+The game allows two players to take turns placing their respective signs (X or O) on a 3x3 grid.

-## Getting Started
+## Project Overview

-To run the application, you need a Java web server (e.g., Apache Tomcat) and a web browser.
-Follow these steps:
+The project includes the following key features:

+- **Interactive Game Board:** A dynamic 3x3 grid where players can click to place their signs.
+- **Game Logic:** Automatic handling of player moves, checking for wins, and determining draws.
+- **Session Management:** Each game session is maintained using HTTP sessions to track the state of the game.
+- **Reset Functionality:** A feature to restart the game at any time by invalidating the current session.

+## Setup and Configuration

+### Prerequisites

+- Java 1.8 or higher
+- Apache Tomcat (version 9 or higher recommended)
+- Maven (for building the project)

+### Installation

-1. Clone the repository:
+1. **Clone the Repository:** Clone the repository to your local machine.
- <pre><code>git clone https://github.com/your-username/tic-tac-toe.git</code></pre>
 2. Deploy the application on your Java web server.
+3. **Download and Install Tomcat 9:** Follow the official Tomcat documentation for installation instructions.
+4. **Configure the Program Launch through IDEA:** Follow the official IntelliJ IDEA documentation for configuration instructions.

-3. Access the application in your web browser by navigating to http://localhost:your-port/start.
+5. **Access the Application:** Open your web browser and navigate to: `http://localhost:8080`

 ## Code Structure